yusufagus/yusufagus.github.io/_pages/research.md

 <div class="paper-box" markdown="1">
 **Peer Ability and Dynamics of Classrooms**
+_Job Market Paper_

-This study examines how peer ability shapes students’ skill development and the social dynamics of classrooms.
+<span style="font-size: 0.85em;">This study examines how peer ability shapes students’ skill development and the social dynamics of classrooms.
 Leveraging the random assignment of students to classrooms in Turkish primary schools, I show that exposure to higher-ability classmates raises fluid intelligence, cognitive empathy, and academic achievement from the first grade onward.
 These gains emerge alongside shifts in how students form friendships: peer ability reshapes classroom networks, increasing homophily among high-ability students while reducing it among low-ability students, revealing social ties as a central mechanism through which peers influence skill development.
-These findings highlight that the effects of peers extend beyond test scores to deeper cognitive abilities, and that the structure of students’ social networks is a key channel through which classroom composition matters for learning.
+These findings highlight that the effects of peers extend beyond test scores to deeper cognitive abilities, and that the structure of students’ social networks is a key channel through which classroom composition matters for learning.</span>
 </div>

 <div class="paper-box" markdown="1">